sadensmol/test_url_shortener/README.md

 In order to form the key, a hash function can be made, or a random number generated so that key sequence is not predictable.

 In our solution we will use full list of numbers/chars: 0..9, A-Z, a-z

+Every URL in the database will be added with primary id and we will use base10 to base64 converter for shortening the url. depends on url's size in database we could enlarge number of chars in shortened url.